 Another handy method to get rid of your problem DNS server not responding is to alter the settings of the DNS server.
 This is one of the most effective methods to remove the error message.
-Most importantly this method does not harm your system nor does it interrupts with the functioning of the Operating System.
+Most importantly this method does not harm your system nor does it interrupts the functioning of the Operating System.
 We recommend you to use this method if your issue still persists, even after the first solution.

 [full-related slug1=”dns_probe_finished_no_internet” slug2=”fix-dns_probe_finished_nxdomain-error”]

 In the beginning, open the command prompt by pressing the Windows + R keys together.
 Then enter the command cmd.exe and then hit the Enter key from the keypad.
 Then type the following commands one after the other.

 - ipconfig( /flushdns; /registerdns; /release; /renew) -> Enter